European Union Citizens Moving to Spain

 If a marriage certificate is used as proof of family relationship, the Spanish authorities may insist that it is only valid if issued within the last 90 days.
 If the applicant's marriage certificate is older, it may be possible for them to confirm its validity via the embassy or consulate of the issuing country.
 In this regard, Spain may be acting against EU directives.

-Important note for those moving to Spain with children.
+those moving to Spain with children.

 EU citizens with children of school age should register at their local town hall on arrival.
 A valid passport, tenancy agreement or title deeds, utility bill and birth certificates are required.
 A temporary residence certificate notification will be issued allowing parents to apply for a school place.
 The documentation required varies.
 Also see the Guide on Certificado de Empadronamiento.